jeet-maity/Fluid-Volume-Calculator/README.md

 # Task

-The application should calculate the volume of Oil & Gas between the 2 horizons and above the fluid contact.
+Creat an app that should calculate the volume of Oil & Gas between the 2 horizons and above the fluid contact.
 The user should be able to get the results in of the following 3 units: cubic meter, cubic feet and barrels.